gilgoldzweig/Gencycler/README.md

 ### Gencycler is a compile-time processor so no runtime performance impact,
 Gencycler will generate a readable multi-view type RecyclerView Adapter with a thread-safe accessing mechanism.

+### New version with improved almost everything coming soon, keep your eyes open

 Gencycler eliminates The need to write all of the boilerplate code needed for writing an adapter and leaves you with only the bare minimum needed to write your business logic.